ida-dar/project-pizzeria/README.md

 # Pizzeria

-A project of a pizza restaurant with a possibility of booking a table and sending an order written in pure JavaScript.
+A project of pizza restaurant website with a possibility of booking a table and sending an order written in pure JavaScript.

-<br><br>
+## Deployed version
-You may visit the project [here](https://arcane-beach-63933.herokuapp.com/)
+You may visit the project [here](https://arcane-beach-63933.herokuapp.com/).
-<br><br>

 ## Used tech
 * HTML